whisperity/envprobe/docs/reference/envprobe/shell/index.rst

 .. autoclass:: CapabilityError
 .. autofunction:: get_current_shell
 .. autoclass:: Shell
+   :members:

 Dynamic loading
 ===============

-The *Shell* library is designed to be dynamically loading the individual shell implementation.
+The *Shell* library is designed to be dynamically loading the individual shell implementations.
 This is accomplished by the following functions, used extensively in clients of the library.

 .. autofunction:: get_class